typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 ### Introduction
-In this post, we offer a broad overview of the concurrency model that serves as a foundation for Cats Effect and its abstractions.
+In this post, we offer a broad overview of the concurrency model that serves as the foundation for Cats Effect and its abstractions.
 We discuss what fibers are and how to interact with them.
 We also talk about how to leverage the concurrency model to build powerful concurrent state machines.
 Example programs are written in terms of `cats.effect.IO`.